 Each time we experience a failed attempt to introduce a change—it could be new project management software, a reorg, feature changes—we add it to a track record of all the changes that didn’t work.
 It might make us slightly less likely to try or accept something new the next time.

 Of course, this isn’t a universal reaction.
-We all have different change thresholds, and the response to change has a lot to do with how risk adverse each person is.
+We all have different change thresholds, and the response to change has a lot to do with how risk-averse each person is.